Use this chickweed recipe to put a delightful cold-hardy culinary and medicinal “weed” to use in your kitchen.

 One of our personal favorite edible “weeds” is an annual green that grows from fall through early spring in our area: chickweed (Stellaria media).

 Chickweed likely originated in Europe, but has naturalized in virtually every temperate region on earth.
-It’s got a long tradition of being used as an edible green for people and farm animals, and it’s also considered to be a nutrient-dense medicinal herb that’s used to treat skin conditions and various other ailments.
+It has a long tradition of being used as an edible green for people and farm animals, and it’s also considered to be a nutrient-dense medicinal herb that’s used to treat skin conditions and various other ailments.

-When we uncorked our long-lost kombucha vinegar, the nose told us it was still good, but way more interesting than when we’d last sampled it.
+When we uncorked our long-lost kombucha vinegar, the nose told us it was still good, albeit way more complex than when we’d last sampled it.
 Upon tasting it, we got the standard sharp sweet-sour of vinegar, but also sublime rich and earthy notes that we both identified as tasting like truffles.
 Win!
-Now, if only we could figure out how to replicate it.
+Now, if only we could figure out how to precisely replicate it.